In this section:

 If you are looking to start your journey to becoming a physician, make an enquiry today!

-The date for the Basic Training exam has been announced.
+Basic Training exam dates have been announced.

 Don't forget!
 CPD points must be registered and submitted by the 31st of March.